Quick Answer: How Does a 401(k) Employer Match Work?

 When you put money into your 401(k), your employer adds extra money on top of your contribution.
 It's like a bonus just for saving.

 For example, if you contribute $5,000 and your employer matches 50%, they add another $2,500.
 That's $7,500 total going into your retirement for only $5,000 out of your pocket.
+Plug your own numbers into our 401(k) Calculator to see how much free money you're actually leaving on the table.

 Common Employer Match Formulas